loranne/lynx-plz/readme.md

 ## Slack lynx plz

 Slackbot that makes a digest of links that have been shared in a server (or channel?) since you last read.
+- Form considerations:
+  - Conversation with a linkbot?
+Email digest?
+- Context: if link is posted as part of a larger message, that probably comes with it
+- If the link is just to an image (.gif or .jpg file) hosted somewhere on the internet, what does it do with that?
+Do I want images?
+Probably yes.
+Slack rules about expanding media apply

 ## Meme-orex